mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 == Changelog ==

+= 3.17.0 =
+* The design tag taxonomy (design_tag) is now available via the REST API.
+* The design title is now available via the REST API.
+* Updated the main plugin file to reflect that the plugin has been tested with up to WC 5.1.0.
+* Updated the readme.txt to reflect that the plugin has been tested with up to WP 5.7.0.
+* Fixed a bug with the author designs link.
+It was broken if WordPress wasn't installed at the root of the domain (ex: at /blog/).
+* Fixed broken unit tests.
+* Fixed linter flagged issues.

 = 3.16.7 =
-* Fixed ShipStation integration design status bug
+* Fixed ShipStation integration design status bug.

 = 3.16.6 =
-* Fixed random designs shortcode access bug
+* Fixed random designs shortcode access bug.

 = 3.16.5 =
-* Fixed broken post link
+* Fixed broken post link.

 = 3.16.4 =
-* Fixed span tag showing in design titles
+* Fixed span tag showing in design titles.

 = 3.16.3 =
 * Updated to use v0.1.4 of the MyStyle Customize script (which fixes a bug